“It’s a different kind of relationship” – the benefits of working with our family-led charity partners

 “I am so thankful for the support I’ve received from the Ollie Young Foundation and the Rudy A Menon Foundation.
 Without them, I wouldn’t be able to do what I’m doing.”

-Montage of two photos of Ollie Young in school uniform
+Two photos of Ollie in school uniform

 Image: Ollie Young.
 Credit: Sarah Simpson/Ollie Young Foundation.